-SECTION 305.
+SECTION 305.113.
 EXCULPATION AND INDEMNIFICATION.

-- (a) Except as otherwise provided in [subsection] [subsections] (b) [and (c)], a second trust instrument may not include a provision that directly exculpates or indemnifies an authorized fiduciary from liability to a greater extent than the first trust instrument. - (b) A second trust may indemnify an authorized fiduciary of the first trust or another person acting in a fiduciary capacity under the first trust for any liability or claim that would have been payable out of the first trust if the decanting power had not been exercised. - [(c) A second trust may divide and reallocate fiduciary powers among several fiduciaries, including one or more trustees, distribution advisors, investment advisors, trust protectors, or other persons, and may indemnify or exonerate a fiduciary from liability for an action of another fiduciary.
-The second trust may not reduce fiduciary liability in the aggregate.] - Legislative Note: Subsection 305(c) is for states that have directed trust statutes.
+(a) Except as otherwise provided in [subsection] [subsections] (b) [and (c)], a second trust instrument may not include a provision that directly exculpates or indemnifies relieves an authorized fiduciary from liability for breach of trust to a greater extent than the first trust instrument.

+- (b) A second trust may indemnify an authorized fiduciary of the first trust or another person acting in a fiduciary capacity under the first trust for any liability or claim that would have been payable out of by the first trust if the decanting power had not been exercised. - [(c) A second trust may divide and reallocate fiduciary powers among several fiduciaries, including one or more trustees, distribution advisors, investment advisors, trust protectors, or other persons, and may indemnify or exonerate relieve a fiduciary from liability for an action of another fiduciary.
+The second trust may not reduce fiduciary liability in the aggregate.]

+Legislative Note: Subsection 305113(c) is for states a state that have has a directed trust statutes statute.